 Aside from the above scenarios, there are several other reasons why we may recommend a tooth extraction.
-For example, if you’ve got a crowded mouth, it may be necessary to remove teeth to prepare it for orthodontia.
+For example, if you’ve got overcrowded teeth, it may be necessary to remove some of them to prepare your mouth for orthodontic treatment.
 Equally, if there isn’t enough space in your mouth for a new tooth to come through (i.e. a wisdom tooth), extraction may be recommended.

 Infections are another common reason for extracting teeth, especially when the damage or decay extends into the pulp of your tooth (where your blood vessels and nerves are located).
 If the pulp is infected by bacteria, a root canal may be performed to remove the infection, but if this and a course of antibiotics fail to cure it, an extraction may be required to prevent the infection from spreading further.

 Before your tooth is extracted, you’ll be given a local anesthetic to numb the area (a general anesthetic may be offered if you’re having more than one tooth removed or the tooth is impacted).
-As the dentist removes your tooth you’ll feel some pressure because they’ll need to rock the tooth back and forth to widen the tooth socket so it comes loose.
+As the dentist removes your tooth, you’ll feel some pressure because they’ll need to rock the tooth back and forth to widen the tooth socket so the tooth comes loose.

-In some cases, i.e. if the tooth is impacted (whereby the tooth hasn’t fully emerged from the gum, as is often the case with wisdom teeth) the gum and bone tissue may need cutting away before the tooth can be removed.
-Hard-to-remove teeth may also need cutting into pieces before extracting.
+In some cases, i.e. if the tooth is impacted (namely the tooth hasn’t fully emerged from the gum, as is often the case with wisdom teeth) an incision may be required in the gum and bone tissue before the tooth can be removed.
+Hard-to-remove teeth may also need to be broken up into pieces before the extraction.

-Even though tooth extractions aren’t a welcome thought for any of us, as we’ve demonstrated, they’re sometimes necessary for the overall health of your mouth.
-If you’re experiencing any pain or discomfort, or are concerned about one of your teeth, get in touch with Picacho Family Dental at (928) 318-6359 today!
+Even though tooth extractions aren’t a welcome thought for any of us, as we’ve explained, they’re sometimes necessary for the overall health of your mouth.
+If you’re experiencing any pain or discomfort, or are concerned about one of your teeth, get in touch with Picacho Family Dental at (928) 344-3177 today!